Logic (rapper): Early life and education

-He attended neighboring Gaithersburg High School.
-However, he did not graduate and was soon expelled after he began skipping classes in the tenth grade.
-Logic would comment on the expulsion, stating "I started doing badly and failed every class but English, so they kicked me out of school, they gave up on me."
+Logic attended several high schools in Montgomery County, repeatedly moving after being expelled from multiple schools.
+In the tenth grade, he began missing classes and, after another expulsion, he stopped attending school altogether.
+Logic later said: "I started doing badly and failed every class but English, so they kicked me out of school, they gave up on me."

 Career

 2005–2012: Early career and various mixtapes

-At the age of 13, Logic met Solomon Taylor, who would soon become his mentor.
-Logic became interested in rap and hip hop after watching the movie Kill Bill: Volume 1, directed by Quentin Tarantino.
-The film's score was produced by RZA, a member of the hip hop group Wu-Tang Clan.
-Following this, Logic began listening to the group, and soon expressed a deep affection for hip hop.
+At the age of 13, Logic met Solomon Taylor, who would soon after become his mentor.
+Logic became interested in rap and hip-hop after watching the movie Kill Bill: Volume 1, directed by Quentin Tarantino.
+The film's score was produced by RZA, a member of the hip-hop group Wu-Tang Clan.
+Following this, Logic began listening to the group, and soon expressed a deep affection for hip-hop.
 Logic bought the Roots' album Do You Want More?!!!??! later that year, which prompted Taylor to bring Logic a large number of CDs containing instrumental beats, for him to write lyrics over.
 In 2009, Logic performed under the stage name "Psychological" with Logic describing the name as "one name that really stuck [with me].
 I just loved this word because it was about the mind and I knew that's what I wanted my music to consist of; something that really challenges the mind".
-He released an unofficial mixtape titled Psychological – Logic: The Mixtape under his original stage name.
-The mixtape allowed Logic to serve as the opening act for artists like Pitbull, EPMD, Method Man, Redman, and Ludacris at various shows all over Maryland.
+He released an unofficial mixtape entitled Psychological – Logic: The Mixtape under his original stage name.
+The mixtape’s success allowed Logic to serve as the opening act for artists like Pitbull, EPMD, Method Man, Redman, and Ludacris at shows all over Maryland.
 Soon after, he shortened the "Psychological" moniker to "Logic".